 CEQA Guidelines §15123(b)(3) requires that an EIR represent issues to be resolved by the lead agency.
 Project-related environmental impacts have been mitigated to the extent feasible.
 Although mitigation measures have been applied to reduce impacts, significant and unavoidable impacts have been identified for transportation and traffic and air quality.
 To move forward with the proposed project, the LADWP must adopt a Statement of Overriding Considerations along with project findings.

 Table ES-1.
-Summary of Impacts and Mitigation Measures Identified in the EIR
+Summary of Impacts and Mitigation Measures Identified for Transportation and Traffic, Air Quality, and Noise Identified in the EIR